Giugliano in Campania: History

 In 5th-4th century BCE the territory of Giugliano was settled by the Osci, who founded, among the many cities, Atella and Liternum, both of them flourished under the dominion of Rome.
 The area is that known as Terra di Lavoro, which was the most fertile part of Campania felix.

 Near "Lake Patria", there was the ancient city of Liternum.
 In 194 BC it became a Roman colony.
 The town is mainly famous as the residence of the elder Scipio Africanus, who withdrew from Rome and died there.
 His tomb and villa are described by Seneca the Younger.
 In 455, the town was pillaged and destroyed by Genseric and his Vandals.
 The surviving population migrated to the present historical center of Giugliano.

 The city remained a small center until 1207, when Cuma was destroyed by the Neapolitans; some of the citizens from that town, including the clergy and the cathedral capitular, took shelter in Giugliano.
 The first documents mentioning a fief in Giugliano dates from 1270.

-Lords of the city were, in sequence, the Vulcano, Filomarino, Pignatelli, D'Aquino, Pinelli and Colonna.
+In 1495 Charles VIII of France, having occupied the Kingdom of Naples, gave the feud to Count Michele Riccio, from whom it was taken away with the defeat of the French.

+Carbones in 1536 and then Carafas in 1542 sold their shares to Cosimo Pinelli, whose family administered Giugliano correctly for about a century.
+Cosimo, with his influence, obtained the concession of the jurisdiction which administratively freed the fief of Giugliano from Aversa's interference.
+In 1545 he had the ducal palace built there, at the time the center of power.
+In this period there was a notable boost to the economy and to the cultural and social growth of the Giugliano university, leaving various artistic testimonies.
+In 1639 Galeazzo Pinelli sold the shares due to Cesare D'Aquino.
+The period of the lordship of the D'Aquinos created chaos and discontent among the population, who asked the viceroy for help for the abuses suffered.
+In 1647, Henry I, Duke of Guise descended into Italy with his army, with claims to the crown of Naples, and set up his camp in Giugliano with about 5,000 soldiers.

+During the seventeenth century the Mancini family was invested, probably for a short time, with the barony of Giugliano with Domenico Nicola II, former Marquis of Fusignano and Vice Grand Chancellor of the Kingdom of Naples.
+In 1691 the feud passed to Francesco Grillo who acquired the title of "Duke of Giugliano".
+With the death of Duke Domenico Grillo, without children, it was devolved to the Royal Court.